 For years, static stretching before running was believed to have many benefits, but recent studies have shown otherwise.
 Pre-run dynamic stretches are actually much more beneficial.
 Performed while moving and held for less time than a static stretch, dynamic stretches prepare your body by increasing your heart rate, opening joints, actively stretching muscles and reinforcing good posture.
 There are a variety of dynamic stretches you can do to prepare for your run.

 Hip circles are an effective dynamic stretch for your hips.
 Place your hands on your hips with your feet shoulder-width apart and toes pointed forward.
 Make circles with your hips in a clockwise direction.
 Repeat the circles in a counter clockwise direction.
 Complete 10 reps in each direction with a full range of motion.

 Power skips target your arms, shoulders, core, hips, glutes, quads, hamstrings and calves.
-Using a skipping motion, swing one arm straight up and raise your opposite knee as high as possible, essentially doing a one-legged jump.
+Using a skipping motion, swing one arm straight up and raise your opposite knee as high as possible.
+If done properly, you should float briefly in the air.
 As your arm and knee come down, repeat the motion with the opposite arm and opposite knee.
 Focus on height instead of distance.
 Complete 20 to 30 reps.